pilcrowonpaper/copenhagen/csrf.md

 CSRF can be prevented by only accepting POST and POST-like requests made by browsers from a trusted origin.

 Protection must be implemented for all routes that deal with forms.
 If your application does not currently use forms, it may still be a good idea to at least [check the `Origin` header](#origin-header) to prevent future issues.
+It's also a generally good idea to only modify resources using POST and POST-like methods (PUT, DELETE, etc).

 For the common token based approach, the token should not be single-use (e.g. a new token for every form submission) as it will break with a single back button.
 It is also crucial that your pages have a strict cross-origin resource sharing (CORS) policy.
 If `Access-Control-Allow-Credentials` is not strict, a malicious site can send a GET request to get a HTML form with a valid CSRF token.